Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 The Directorate’s representative was, however, being characteristically reticent.

 "We view Dataspace as an ongoing concern.
-Our College of Information Sciences has...reconsidered much of our previous advancement.
+Our College of Information Sciences has... reconsidered much of our previous advancement.
 We are now in favor of more primitive packet relay systems such as the Humans and Gao favor."

 Sir Patrick had learned some time ago to not take umbrage at the word *"primitive."* If he’d objected to every single instance of it, he’d have tripled how long the council’s deliberations took.
 He just made a note to point out that it would be best to reach out the extant experts in such *‘primitive’* solutions and sat back to listen patiently.